2 Peter 1:1

 For we did not follow cleverly devised tales when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of His majesty.

-Eyewitnesses of His majesty.
-On the Mount of Transfiguration, Peter got a glimpse of Jesus in all his kingly glory (Matt.
-17:2–3).
+(e) Eyewitnesses of his majesty.
+On the Mount of Transfiguration, Peter, James and John glimpsed Jesus in all his kingly glory (Matt.
+17:2).

 2 Peter 1:17